lazarelvis/portfolio/README.md

         server_name "public IP adress";
         return 301 http://example.ro;
 }
----to be available this changes we need to have this settings in sites-enabled---- cd /etc/nginx/sites-enabled/ ls -l (we can se the simlink) sudo rm default
+---To be available this changes we need to have this settings in sites-enabled---- cd /etc/nginx/sites-enabled/ ls -l (we can se the simlink) sudo rm default